reza1984/R2.ShopNet/docs/BLAZOR_OPENIDDICT_IMPLEMENTATION.md

 ## Executive Summary

-This document provides a comprehensive guide for implementing **OAuth 2.0 Authorization Code Flow with PKCE (Proof Key for Code Exchange)** and **WebAuthn Passkey support** in the R2.ShopNet Identity Server, enabling secure authentication for Blazor Server applications.
+This document provides a comprehensive guide for implementing **OAuth 2.0 Authorization Code Flow with PKCE (Proof Key for Code Exchange)** and **WebAuthn Passkey support** in the R2.ShopNet Identity Server, enabling secure authentication for Blazor Server applications using **.NET 10**.

 ### Goals